vika-sonne/FlatCAM/README.md

 ## Kubuntu instructions

-So, according to strictly dependency graph and new version of Debian `pip` (disallow to install packages to system Python environment, for example Kubuntu 23.04), use virtual environment for python packages installation.
+Nowadays `pip` disallow to install packages to system python environment, use virtual environment for python packages installation.

 For example: pyenv.